 Until the mainstream medical community incorporates the unconscious mind into healing, there will always be disconnects between resolving confusion at its source and holding it in place.
 An abundance of individuals have died from a traumatic loss of oxygen and surrounded by confusing voices and/or beliefs prolonging “as long as I’m confused, at least I’m still alive.”
 And depending on the degree of past-life confusion, fatal flu viruses, lung cancer, and other respiratory conditions become the ultimate manifestation of confusion and victimization.

 The past-life victim-victimizer is achieving its objective of unconsciously reminding one that, “You aren’t perfect/good enough.
 You’re unworthy and deserve this suffering.”
 The mind-body communicates the message to every cell that they aren’t perfect or healthy and the commands are eventually executed.
 For those determined to end unconscious beliefs promoting cycles of victimization, it’s time to address the unconscious mind, resolve the past, and move forward.It’s time to feel comfortable in your skin without addictive drugs and cease the habits or experiences that are supporting “I can’t breathe.”
 Smoking addiction and ailments such as chronic flu and lung diseases have unconscious anchors that need to be lifted.
 It’s the unresolved emotional aspects from the past that contain the key to encouraging mind-body alignment and well-being.

-If you know someone that may be interested in Past Life Therapy, please forward this article or refer-a-friend to PLTC's website.
+If you know someone that may be interested in Past Life Therapy, please forward this article and website.
 A belief in reincarnation or spirituality isn't necessary for PLTC's process to effectively enable a healthy mind-body.